Webmail

 This research program has been selected for an Alfred P. Sloan Research Fellowship, and also for an Outstanding Junior Investigator Award in the Division of Nuclear Physics of the Office of Science, US Department of Energy.
 In 2004 I was elected Fellow of the American Physical Society.

-More about my research can be found in my summary of research interests, and, of course, in my papers (citations, citation summary -- or check citations yourself).
+More about my research can be found in my summary of research interests, and, of course, in my papers (inSpire citation summary, Web of Science citations).
 This is part of a broader research program in the U of A Department of Physics.

 Nuclear EFTs have become quite a popular field.
-We have organized two specialized workshops: Nuclear Physics with Effective Field Theory, held at Caltech in February 1998, and Nuclear Physics with Effective Field Theory: 1999, held at the INT in February 1999.
+Early on, we organized two specialized workshops: Nuclear Physics with Effective Field Theory, held at Caltech in February 1998, and Nuclear Physics with Effective Field Theory: 1999, held at the INT in February 1999.
 Proceedings of both the first and second workshops have been published by World Scientific.
 They offer a good sample of the basic developments in nuclear EFT.
-A more general workshop on The Nuclear Interaction: Modern Developments that included also other approaches to the nuclear-force problem took place at the ECT* in the summer of 1999.
-(Pictures!)
-A second workshop with the same scope, Theories of Nuclear Forces and Few-Nucleon Systems, took place in June 2001 at the INT.
-(Transparencies!)
-These were followed by a much longer INT Program on Theories of Nuclear Forces and Nuclear Systems in the Fall 2003 (Transparencies!
-Pictures!)
-In addition, we have organized several other meetings on EFT-related issues.
-The most recent one was the Workshop on Nuclear Forces and QCD: Never the Twain Shall Meet?, at the ECT* in Trento, June/July 2005.
+Many other meetings on EFT-related issues followed, including the epic The Nuclear Interaction: Modern Developments at the ECT* in the summer of 1999 (pictures!) and the much longer INT Program on Theories of Nuclear Forces and Nuclear Systems in the Fall 2003 (pictures!).
+The most recent meeting was the KITPC Program on Effective Field Theories in Particle and Nuclear Physics in August/September 2009.
 Nuclear EFT is now part of mainstream Chiral Perturbation Theory, and is gradually being understood, and thus accepted, by nuclear physicists.

 My approach to teaching is described in my summary of teaching experience and philosophy.
 In particular, I strongly believe in research as a teaching aid.
 For example, I have worked with undergraduates in the UW Physics REU Program on the renormalization of singular potentials in quantum mechanics.